 Debt Collection and Consumer Rights

 The debt collection industry is one of the most heavily regulated industries and is supervised by multiple governmental agencies.
 RMAI believes that all consumers should be aware of their rights if they’re contacted by anyone in the collections industry.
 This backgrounder serves as a resource to consumers and highlights the Fair Debt Collection Practices Act (FDCPA) and its role to eliminate abusive practices and promote fair debt collection to provide consumers with an avenue for disputing and obtaining validation of debt information to ensure the information’s accuracy.

 As the debt buying industry’s trade association, RMAI created its “global standard,” Debt Buyer Certification Program to set uniform industry best practices designed to exceed state and federal debt collection requirements through standards that stress responsible consumer protection and increased transparency.
 Consumers who communicate with certified RMAI member companies will have the assurance of knowing they uphold the industry’s highest ethical standards and transparency.

 The Role and Value of the Debt Buying Industry

 While the buying of consumer debt is an important component to the current U.S. economic system, the industry is often met with confusion or misunderstanding.
 Consumers are concerned they “lose” in the debt collection process; however, when debt is collected in a professional and ethical manner, there are no losers.
 The buying and selling of debt benefits everyone, from consumers to businesses, and is a key component that strengthens our credit-based economy.

 RMAI is available to be a resource to reporters and those wanting to learn more about the industry.
-Reach out to one of the below media contacts.
+Reach out to Executive Director Jan Stieger.